Missouri Geological Survey

-Educational Outreach for the Division of Geology and Land Survey
+Educational Outreach for the Missouri Geological Survey

 Thank you for visiting our site.
 Survey staff communicate about environmental stewardship and wise use of our precious natural resources through a broad understanding and appreciation for Missouri’s natural, cultural and energy resources.
 Read about recent activities.